 There is a small metal screen that keeps hot exhaust material from shooting out of the leaf blower and causing injury or starting a fire.
 This small screen on your muffler will become plugged with a buildup of carbon that will affect how the engine runs.

 Disconnect the spark plug wire.
 Allow the engine to cool.
 Access the Husqvarna blower’s spark arrestor screen and carefully remove it from the blower.
 Clean it with a metal brush.

 If the screen isn’t able to be sufficiently cleaned or you find it is damaged or has a hole in it, replace it with a new spark arrestor screen.

 To minimize carbon building up on the spark arrestor quickly, make sure you periodically run your blower at full throttle.
 Letting your blower idle or run at low speeds for a long time will contribute to a buildup of carbon.

 Faulty Ignition Module on a Husqvarna Leaf Blower

 When the coil gets hot, the windings on the coil can separate and short out.
-This will cause your Husqvarna leaf blower to lose power, run sluggish or stop running when there is intermittent spark.
+This will cause your Husqvarna leaf blower to lose power, run sluggishly or stop running when there is an intermittent spark.